coachshea/neo-pipe/readme.md

 Neopipe allows users to interact in with their commands in one of two ways.
-First, users can define a long running command through which all subsqquent test will be piped through (defined as ).
+First, users can define a long running command through which all subsqquent test will be piped through (defined as [npipe\_start]).
 This can be as simple as a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
 Behind the scenes, this uses Neovim's jobstart function.